txpokey/projectCertify/var/testDirections/README.md

 Write a function that determines if a given string is a palindrome.
 A palindrome is a word or phrase that is spelled exactly the same forwards or backwards, like "pop" or "Ah, Satan sees Natasha".
-For this question, ignore all non
--
-alphanumeric characters and assume that upper and lower-case characters are identical.
+For this question, ignore all non-alphanumeric characters and assume that upper and lower-case characters are identical.
 The function should output whether or not the string is a palindrome and return a boolean.
 ****************************************************
 **********